Revolutionizing Regenerative Medicine: The Future of 3D Bioprinting with Vital3D

 2024-02-27 23:05:10

 The use of 3D bioprinting in the field of regenerative medicine is constantly growing.
 More and more companies are developing their own additive manufacturing solutions to create organs and tissues adapted to the needs of each patient.
 With this idea in mind, biotechnology company Vital3D offers advanced solutions for medical research, drug discovery and regenerative medicine.
 The goal?
 Integrate cutting-edge 3D bioprinting technologies (such as two-photon polymerization) to shape the future of medicine through personalized treatment for patients.
-We spoke with the company’s CEO to learn more about its manufacturing systems and his view on the current state of 3D printing in the healthcare field.
+We spoke with the company’s CEO to learn more regarding its manufacturing systems and his view on the current state of 3D printing in the healthcare field.

 I am Vidmantas Sakalys, CEO of Vital3D Technologies.
 With a background in computer engineering, I have more than 20 years of practical experience in managing different information technology businesses.
-Later, fate decided to give me the opportunity to learn about the laser microfabrication industry and now I have been working with innovations in photonics for more than 10 years.
+Later, fate decided to give me the opportunity to learn regarding the laser microfabrication industry and now I have been working with innovations in photonics for more than 10 years.
 Lasers are very good for 3D printing models that require very high precision.
-Therefore, knowledge about laser-based manufacturing led me to the field of 3D bioprinting.
+Therefore, knowledge regarding laser-based manufacturing led me to the field of 3D bioprinting.

 Vidmantas Sakalys, CEO of Vital3D.